Edwin-Jaya/Nunung-The-Chat-Bot/README.md

 # Nunung The Chat Bot
 Python Chat Bot by Edwin Liona Jaya

-# Prerequiste :
+# Prerequiste
-- Python 3.10 (This is important because i'm trying using case statement which is not available in the older version of python)
+- Python 3.10 **(This is important because i'm trying using case statement which is not available in the older version of python)**

+# Run

+  Python app.py

-# About :
+# About
 This chat bot is still in development, right now it's only could do stuff like :

 1. Greetings : 'hi nunung', 'hello nunung', 'sup nunung'